 The Plant Community Metric is composed of three submetrics.
-The first two submetrics, Number of Co- dominant Species and Percent Invasion, are assessed for each of the 3-6 pools randomly selected from the AA.
-The individual pool scores are recorded in Worksheets 8a-6f.
-The third submetric, Endemic Species Richness, is not assessed for each replicate pool.
-Rather, a list of all vernal pool endemics is compiled for all replicate pools combined.
+The first submetric, Number of Co- dominant Species, is assessed for each of the 3 pools selected from the AA.
+The second and third submetrics, Percent Non-native and Endemic Species Richness, are not assessed for each replicate pool.
+Rather, a list of all species is compiled for all replicate pools combined.
+Worksheet 8 contains all of the data necessary to score all three submetrics.